PART A - CONSENT TO DATA PROCESSING

 13) CubedCon’s data protection controllers will be responsible for personal data for the purposes outlined in paras (1)-(2).
 If you require the assistance of CubedCon in relation to enforcement of data subject rights under Arts 15-22 and 34 of the GDPR (as outlined below) or in relation to the data held by TEBEX or to make complaints, you must contact the main data controller by their contact details outlined in para (14).

-14) Paul Baird, Karl Håkansson and George Raymond are CubedCon’s senior data controllers, responsible for all data from processors.
+14) Paul Baird, Karl Håkansson and George Raymond are CubedCon’s senior data controllers, responsible for all data received by CubedCon.
 They are contactable by e-mail during working hours (Monday-Friday, 10am-7pm) at [email protected], [email protected] and [email protected] respectively.

 15) CubedCon’s senior data controllers are joined by other members of staff (‘data handlers’), who are subject to confidentiality agreements and have been authorised to handle the data in compliance with sub-processing and authorisation laws imposed by the GDPR.